connext/monorepo/README.md

   callData: calldata,
   originDomain: "2221", // send from Kovan
   destinationDomain: "1111", // to Rinkeby
-  forceSlow: false, // option that allows users to take the Nomad slow path (~30 mins) instead of paying routers a 0.05% fee on their transaction
+  forceSlow: false, // option that allows users to take the slow path (~30 mins) instead of paying routers a 0.05% fee on their transaction
-  receiveLocal: false, // option for users to receive the local Nomad-flavored asset instead of the adopted asset on the destination side
+  receiveLocal: false, // option for users to receive the local bridge-flavored asset instead of the adopted asset on the destination side
 };

 const xCallArgs = {